Media and Communication

 Data, Power and Democracy (15 credits)

-The module will enable students to understand how social media are used by citizens, political actors, and journalists to access, distribute, and coproduce content that is relevant to public affairs and provide opportunities for political learning, persuasion, mobilization, and engagement.
-It will use both theory and empirical research to shed light on how social media are enhancing and hindering practices and structures of citizenship and democratic politics.
+The module enables students to understand how social media and digital content are used by citizens, political actors, and journalists to access, distribute, and coproduce content that is relevant to public affairs and provide opportunities for political learning, persuasion, mobilization, and engagement.
+It uses both theory and empirical research to shed light on how social media are enhancing and hindering practices and structures of citizenship and democratic politics.
+Specific attention is paid to issues of mis/disinformation, propaganda and foreign influence operations carried out via digital technologies, but also to the topic of climate change, and how digital data are utilized for climate-related journalism and civic activism.

 Cultural Memory and the Heritage Industries (15 credits)